steveRepo/Algolia-category-helper/README.md

 # Algolia Category Helper

+## The Problem

+The Algolia Query Categorization dashboard displays category IDs as raw numeric or alphanumeric codes (e.g. `63`, `1024`, `electronics-5`).
+When you're reviewing how queries are being categorized, these IDs are meaningless without constantly cross-referencing your own data to figure out what each one represents.

+This makes it difficult to:
+- Quickly assess whether queries are being categorized correctly
+- Spot miscategorized queries at a glance
+- Share categorization results with non-technical stakeholders

+## The Solution

-A Chrome extension that replaces numeric category IDs with human-readable names on the Algolia Query Categorization dashboard.
+This Chrome extension automatically replaces category IDs with their human-readable names directly on the dashboard.
+Instead of seeing `63`, you see `Tech & Audio (63)`.
+It looks up category names from your own Algolia index using a search-only API key, caches them locally, and applies them in real time as you navigate.

 ## Installation